rudlinkon/fatal-plugin-auto-deactivator/readme.txt

 = Will this plugin prevent all types of errors? =

 This plugin specifically targets fatal PHP errors that would normally make your site inaccessible.
 It doesn't handle warnings, notices, or other non-fatal errors.

+= What is a drop-in and why does this plugin use one? =

+A drop-in is a special type of WordPress file that replaces core functionality.
+This plugin uses the `fatal-error-handler.php` drop-in to ensure it can handle errors even when other plugins fail.
+The drop-in is automatically installed when you activate the plugin and removed when you deactivate it.

+= Will the drop-in conflict with other plugins? =

+No, the drop-in is specifically designed for fatal error handling and won't conflict with other plugins.
+If another plugin tries to install its own fatal error handler drop-in, this plugin will detect it and avoid overwriting it.

+= Why do I see detailed error information sometimes but not others? =

+For security reasons, detailed error information (file paths, line numbers, error messages) is only displayed when WP_DEBUG_DISPLAY is enabled in your WordPress configuration.
+When disabled, visitors see a generic error message while administrators still receive detailed notifications in the dashboard.

+= Where are the error logs stored? =

+Error logs are stored in your WordPress database as options.
+The plugin maintains both temporary logs (for admin notifications) and permanent logs (for troubleshooting history).
+You can view these through your WordPress admin dashboard.

 == Screenshots ==